-- 1998 Archaeological Investigations of Early Village Sites in the Middle Santa Cruz Valley: Analyses and Synthesis Part I. Anthropological Papers No. 19.
-Center for Desert Archaeology, Tucson, Arizona. - 2000 The Red Mountain Phase and the Origins of Hohokam Villages.
+- Archaeological Investigations of Early Village Sites in the Middle Santa Cruz Valley: Analyses and Synthesis Part I. Anthropological Papers No. 19.
+Center for Desert Archaeology, Tucson, Arizona. - The Red Mountain Phase and the Origins of Hohokam Villages.
 In The Hohokam Village Revisited, edited by David E. Doyel, Suzanne K. Fish, and Paul R. Fish, pp. 37-63.
-Southwestern and Rocky Mountain Division of the American Association for the Advancement of Science, Colorado State University, Fort Collins, Colorado. - 2005 Diversity in Early Southwestern Farming and Optimization Models of Transitions to Agriculture.
+Southwestern and Rocky Mountain Division of the American Association for the Advancement of Science, Colorado State University, Fort Collins, Colorado. - 2005a Changing Knowledge and Ideas About the First Farmers in Southeastern Arizona.
+In The Late Archaic Across the Borderlands: From Foraging to Farming, edited by Bradley J. Vierra, pp. 41-83.
+University of Texas Press, Austin, Texas. - 2005b Diversity in Early Southwestern Farming and Optimization Models of Transitions to Agriculture.
 In Subsistence and Resource Use Strategies of Early Agricultural Communities in Southern Arizona, edited by Michael W. Diehl, pp. 113-152.
 Anthropological Papers No. 34.
-Center for Desert Archaeology, Tucson, Arizona. - 2009 Early Agriculture and Related Cultural Developments in the Southwest.
+Center for Desert Archaeology, Tucson, Arizona. - Early Agriculture and Related Cultural Developments in the Southwest.
 In Archaeology in America: An Encyclopedia, edited by Francis P. McManamon, pp. 27-30.
 Greenwood Publishing, Westport, Connecticut.